ahmed-k-aly/Minimum-Spanning-Trees/README.md

 This project is a C implementation of Minimum Spanning Trees (MST) using both Prim and Kruskal's algorithms.
 MST is a fundamental problem in graph theory, and this project provides efficient solutions for finding the minimum spanning tree in a given connected, undirected graph.

 ## Motivation
 I wrote this to gain more insight into the intricacies of both algorithms for my COSC-311 Algorithms course at Amherst College.
-By manually implementing the algorithms and the required infrastructre to run them, I was able to fundamentally grasp the algorithms more and the problem.
+By manually implementing the algorithms and the required infrastructre to run them, I was able to fundamentally grasp the algorithms more as well as the MST problem.

 ## Introduction